You are migrating mailboxes to Office 365, and the following error message is showing: MigrationPermanentException:…

 Conclusion

-I hope you enjoyed this article.
-You may also like Find total number of mailboxes in Exchange.
+Did you enjoy this article?
+You may also like Block sign-in from shared mailboxes.
 Don’t forget to follow us and share this article.